Hey, I wanted to share with you a photo I took from Vancouver last week:

 I got Andrea to demonstrate the exercises.

 Rest on your back and lie down with your legs on something like a couch or a chair, putting the least amount of stress on your spine.
-In your breathing, try the belly breathing, so breath and have the air come in through your belly and then breath out.
-When you breath out, focus on blowing out any tension or pain that is in your neck or in your body.
+In your breathing, try the belly breathing, so breathe and have the air come in through your belly and then breathe out.
+When you breathe out, focus on blowing out any tension or pain that is in your neck or body.

-Do this for 30 seconds or up to 2 minutes, just to get that body nice and relaxed, decrease the tension in the neck and start the process of overcoming neck pain.
+Do this for 30 seconds or up to 2 minutes to get your body relaxed, then decrease the tension in the neck and start the process of overcoming neck pain.

 You lie on your back, same as in resting position, fingers are into the neck.

-A lot of times, the tension in the upper neck muscle and upper trapezius leads to more and more neck pain so you are taking your fingers and you are pressing it into that muscle, almost giving yourself a little bit of a massage in the muscle to relax.
+A lot of times, the tension in the upper neck muscle and upper trapezius leads to more neck pain so that you are taking your fingers, and you are pressing it into that muscle, almost giving yourself a little bit of a massage in the muscle to relax.

-Perform 1 set of 5 massage movements in that upper trapezius, so it could be in a circles (clockwise or counterclockwise or rubbing up and down) which could take under a minute to do with an intensity of feeling like you are having a massage.
+Perform one set of 5 massage movements in that upper trapezius, so it could be in a circle ― clockwise or counterclockwise or rubbing up and down ― which could take under a minute to do with an intensity of feeling like you are having a massage.
 Do it on one side then to the other side.

 In the same resting position, rotate your head to one side and rotate your head to the other side.
 Go to a point where you feel like a light resistance or light stretch and then relax.

-In this exercise, we are looking at dynamically stretching the neck muscles.
+In this exercise, we are looking at stretching the neck muscles dynamically.

-Perform 1 set of 3 reps on each side in a smooth controlled movement with a good stop of 1-2 second hold at the end position with an intensity of light stretch.
+Perform one set of 3 reps on each side in a smooth, controlled movement with a good stop of a 1- to 2-second hold at the end with an intensity of a light stretch.

 In the same resting position, tuck your chin bringing your head back a little bit.

-Perform 1 set of 5 reps in a smooth controlled movement with a good stop at the end-position looking for a light stretch.
+Perform one set of 5 reps in a smooth, controlled movement with a good stop at the end-position looking for a light stretch.